Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Exploring William Gibson's Jackpot

 Attn: All continua enthusiasts and stub residents, join us as we delve into the world of William Gibson's recent novel and Amazon Prime series, The Peripheral.
 A world of branch universes, nanobot assassinations, attenuated time travel and kleptocrats, all under the ever-watchful Periwinkle eyes of Detective Inspector Ainsley Lowbeer and the looming Jackpot.
-If you have read the novels already, this is a great chance to revisit them as the Amazon series rolls out The Peripheral.
+If you have read the novels already, this is a great chance to revisit them in light of the Amazon series for The Peripheral which began in 2022.
 If you have never read William Gibson, this is an opportunity to explore Gibson's particular flavor of fast-paced action, braided narratives, and provocative ideas.

-Precepted by Patrick Malloy.
+Precepted by Dr. Patrick Malloy

 Fairy Tales: From Apples to Bears